haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/codes.md

 I'm a beginner of Python and [SageMath](https://www.sagemath.org/)...

 ## StringApplet to SageMath converter
 This enables us to import the **lattice of torsion classes** in SageMath from **[String Applet](https://www.math.uni-bielefeld.de/~jgeuenich/string-applet/)**.
-[String Applet](https://www.math.uni-bielefeld.de/~jgeuenich/string-applet/) can compute the Hasse quiver of torsion classes for a inputted algebra (which should be representation-finite special biserial).
+[String Applet](https://www.math.uni-bielefeld.de/~jgeuenich/string-applet/) can compute the Hasse quiver of torsion classes for an inputted algebra (which should be representation-finite special biserial).
 This module makes a data which we can use to construct and study the lattice of torsion classes in SageMath (e.g. the kappa map below), from the tex file exported by String Applet.

 - [GitHub Repository](https://github.com/haruhisa-enomoto/StringApplet-to-SageMath-converter)